kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson1_Sorting_Data.md

         ELSE 4
     END,
     CASE
-        WHEN Salary >= 100000 THEN 1  -- High earners first
+        WHEN BaseSalary >= 100000 THEN 1  -- High earners first
-        WHEN Salary >= 70000 THEN 2   -- Medium earners
+        WHEN BaseSalary >= 70000 THEN 2   -- Medium earners
         ELSE 3                        -- Others
     END,
     HireDate;  -- Within same category, by seniority